imnazake/gameplay-message-router/README.md

 + Not Replicated

 ##### How To Use
-+ Clone this repository to your project Plugins folder.
++ Clone this repository to your project Plugins folder or copy/paste it from Lyra project.
 (YourProject/Plugins/GameplayMessages)
-- Or from Lyra project (YourProject/Plugins/GameplayMessagesRouter)
 + Add 'GameplayMessageRuntime' to your PrivateDependencyModuleNames in YourProject.Build.cs file.
 + Regenerate project solution files.